Passwords made easy

 KeePass2 is available on every Mount Royal workstation.
 Want it for your home computer?
 Visit the site.
 It is free to download.

-Two factor authentication or two step verification, requires your password and an authentication/verification code to login.
+Two step verification, requires your password and either a verification code or a response to a message on your phone to login.
 Many accounts offer this service.
-Once it is enabled, correctly entering your password results in a single-use code being texted to your phone.
-That code must be entered before you can access the account.
+Once it is enabled, correctly entering your password results in a single-use code being texted or a message being sent to your phone.
+You must either tap yes to the phone message or enter the code before you can access the account.

-If you receive an unexpected text with an authentication/verification code, you know immediately that your account password has been compromised and must be changed.
+If you receive an unexpected text with a code or a message requesting a response, you know immediately that your account password has been compromised and must be changed.

-If two factor authentication is available, it is recommended that you enable it.
+If two step verification is available, it is recommended that you enable it.
 Not only will you know when someone has your password, but the criminal will be prevented from gaining access to your account.
 For more information on enabling Two Step Verification on your @mtroyal account, check out the quick reference guide.